 Please follow the steps below for the installation:

 Step 1.
 Download the latest version of MSFragger-PDv22.rar or MSFragger-PDv23.rar (depending on your version of Proteome Discoverer) from our github repository and unzip/decompress the file.
-Make sure the MSFragger JAR (.jar extension) file is in the same directory as the ‘ext’ folder, which contains the libraries needed for reading raw files directly.
+Make sure the MSFragger JAR (.jar extension) file is in the same directory as the ‘ext’ folder, which contains the libraries needed for reading .raw files.

 Step 2.
-Make sure that Thermo Scientific Proteome Discoverer on your computer is closed.
+Make sure that Proteome Discoverer is closed.

 Step 3.
 Open the folder where Thermo Scientific Proteome Discoverer is installed.
-To find the folder location of Thermo Scientific Proteome Discoverer, please right click on your Thermo Scientific Proteome Discoverer desktop icon and then click on “Properties”.
-The folder path is shown in the field called Target (as shown in the Figure).
+To find the folder location of Thermo Scientific Proteome Discoverer, right click on your Thermo Scientific Proteome Discoverer desktop icon and then click on “Properties”.
+The folder path is shown in the field called Target (as shown below).

 Step 4.
 Copy “MSFragger-PD.dll” from the unzipped file to that folder.
-Please make sure to delete any old versions of MSFragger-PD.dll.
+Delete any old versions of MSFragger-PD.dll.

 Step 5.
 Open Thermo Scientific Proteome Discoverer, select the licensing page and click on “Scan for Missing Features”.